donno/warehouse51/torrent-docker/README.md

 - Created a container and service that seeds the file or at least it almost does.
 I sure it won't quite work due to the ports not being open to allow the leaches to connect.
+- Figure out a way to monitor it.
+Currently using Flood is a nice way to see the torrent status themselves.
+  - As mentioned below storing the sockets in a volume didn't work.
+I must be misunderstanding how volumes work.
+  - Binding on the port did work - I would like it to be easier to opt-in/out of but for now while I get it working just leave it working.
+  - Limitation is FLood needs access to the actual files for the download to work so because they are on a different instance it doesn't work.
+    The workaround is to volume mount the sources to the container so it does have access to the original files.

 TODO
 ----